777arc/textbook/content/channel_coding.rst

 Modulation and Coding
 ***************************

-In the Digital Modulation chapter we talked about how at low SNR you need a low-order modulation scheme (e.g. QPSK) to deal with the noise, and at high SNR you can use modulation like 256QAM to get more bits per second.
+In the :ref:`modulation-chapter` chapter we talked about how at low SNR you need a low-order modulation scheme (e.g. QPSK) to deal with the noise, and at high SNR you can use modulation like 256QAM to get more bits per second.
 Channel coding is the same; you want lower code-rates at low SNR, and at high SNR you can use a code-rate of almost 1.
 What modern communications systems do is have a set of combined modulation and coding schemes, called MCS.
 Each MCS specifies a modulation scheme and a coding scheme, and there is a minimum SNR it works under.

 Modern communications adaptively change the MCS in real-time, based on the wireless channel conditions.
 The receiver sends feedback to the transmitter, indicating the channel quality.
 Feedback must be shared before the wireless channel changes, which could be on the order of ms.  This adaptive process leads to the highest throughput comms possible, and is used by modern technologies like LTE, 5G, and WiFi.